Asus Put RGB Lighting On Its Entire Lineup Of Z270 Motherboards

 |$199

-The Asus Aura Sync software allows people to configure how the lighting behaves.
+The Asus Aura Sync software lets you configure how the lighting behaves.
 It can be set to react to music or play a preconfigured animation, for example, and the tool has been updated to link a CPU's load to specific color profiles.

 GPU Temps Effect Fan Profile